TheForsakenSoldier/comp-assesment/README.md

 ## Project Structure

-The project is structured into two main directories:
+- `backend/Code/data`: Contains the data of the companies that you look for
+- `backend/Code/web`: contains the resources for the web application (so far just two images)
 - `backend/Code`: This directory contains the main project that I worked on.
-It is designed to
+Two files are the main "brains" of the project, `app.py` and `rest.api.py`.

 ## How to Run the Project

-To run the project, you should navigate to the `backend/Code` directory and execute the `cmd_user_interface.py` script.
-This script is responsible for activating the main project and enabling all its functionalities.
+To run the project, you should navigate to the `backend/Code` directory and execute the `rest.api.py` script.
+This script is responsible for activating the main project and enabling all its functionalities, it will create a web app in https://127.0.0.1:8050, it dosent do much yet but soon there will be many functionalities in it.

 ## Contributing